When and Why Do You Need a Special Education Attorney?

 There are both federal and state laws that require schools to provide all students with an appropriate education.
 When the school is not providing services to your special needs child, you need a special ed attorney.

-A special ed attorney can help you navigate the laws that protect your child’s legal and constitutional right to receive an education in the least restrictive setting.
+special ed attorney can help you navigate the laws that protect your child’s legal and constitutional right to receive an education in the least restrictive setting.
 Here are a few areas an attorney can help you advocate for your child to receive fair treatment and special education services.

 What a Special Ed Attorney Can Do